ericelliott/siren-resource/README.md

       handler(path, 'delete', options) );
 ```

-It also automatically sets content type to siren+json, and makes provides a super easy `.entity()` function to help you encode your responses so that they conform to the spec.
+It also automatically sets content type to siren+json, and provides a super easy `.entity()` function to help you encode your responses so that they conform to the spec.

 ## Usage